manzt/anywidget/docs/src/pages/afm.md

 - Load this module.
 - Call the lifecycle methods, passing in dependencies (`model` & `el`).

-All browsers support ESM, so loading the module is supported natively across web-based environments.
+All browsers support ECMAScript modules, so loading the module is supported natively across web-based environments.
 It is then the host platform's responsibility to implement the required [`model` interface](#model-interface) and provide an output DOM element (`el`).
 This simple mechanism allows new host platforms to